System Overview & Dashboards

 Each chart has three configuration dimensions:

-When any filter condition in the top filter bar is changed, all charts on the page refresh simultaneously — no need to set filters individually.
+When any filter condition in the top filter bar is changed, all KPI cards and charts on the page refresh simultaneously — no need to set filters individually.
 Typical usage:

 The linkage between filter bar and charts is implemented through page event flows — form variables are injected before rendering, and charts reference filter values through variables in their SQL.